temm1210/react-apollo/README.md

-# yarn workspace를 사용하여 mono repo로 구성
+# This project used yarn workspace for mono repo